Bishop Gérald Caussé teaches about the relationship between our bodies and spirits. Harmony between the two is the key to happiness.

 Vaughn J. Featherstone shares poignant experiences that illustrate some of the virtues we need to seek out if we want greater spirituality in our lives.

-Like the prophets and people of the scriptures, you can have a personal experience with the Savior.
-He will tarry with you, as He did with them.
+You can gain a personal experience with the Lord just as the disciples and He will tarry with you, as He did with them.

 All too often our carnal nature manifests itself by selfishness and anger.
 By nurturing our spiritual side, we can become "something higher than self."